piougy/CzechIdMng/MIGRATION.md

 ## Configuration properties

-Based on upgraded libraries we have to add, remove or configuration properties (mainly related to connection pool, hibernate and quartz).
+Based on upgraded libraries we have to add, remove or change configuration properties (mainly related to connection pool, hibernate and quartz).

 ### Added properties